Jackson’s Bay, 1874-1879: Resolutely Untamed

 Those who arrived in 1878 still trudged through the same water, but had an increased probability of being drenched from above as well as by the sea.
 Rain on 212 days that year pushed the annual precipitation to nearly 350 centimetres.

 Five men and a 10-year-old boy drowned in one incident off Big Bay in 1878.
-Rosalia Witzki’s death was profitable for a west coast times correspondent.
+Rosalia Wicki’s death was profitable for a west coast times correspondent.
 At least six newspapers repeated the “horrible accident” that befell her:

 …the wife of one of the Polish settlers at Smoothwater, named Wietzki [sic].
-A coroner’s inquest, presided by D. Macfarlane, Esq, R.M, elicited the following:—On the 30th June, Wietzki was cutting down a tree which he had already been admonished two or three times to remove, because it was close to the house, when suddenly the tree, which was rotten in the middle, fell down upon the roof of the house, crushing to death, the poor woman who was at the time engaged in household duty, and had her infant child in her arms.
+A coroner’s inquest, presided by D. Macfarlane, Esq, R.M, elicited the following:—On the 30th June, Wietzki [sic] was cutting down a tree which he had already been admonished two or three times to remove, because it was close to the house, when suddenly the tree, which was rotten in the middle, fell down upon the roof of the house, crushing to death, the poor woman who was at the time engaged in household duty, and had her infant child in her arms.
 The latter, however, was providentially saved from the horrid death of her mother.
 The jury returned a verdict of “Accidental death.”3

 In a letter dated 27 July 1877, resident agent for Jackson’s Bay Duncan Macfarlane told Westland superintendent Edward Patten: “I have the honor [sic] to report that on 29th June a settler’s wife at Smoothwater met with her death through the falling of a tree on his house.”
-Macfarlane’s official explanation omits to say that the tree was rotten, that he ordered Franz Witzki to cut it down, or that it was so close to the house:
+Macfarlane’s official explanation omits to say that the tree was rotten, that he ordered Franz Wicki to cut it down, or that it was so close to the house:

 The circumstances were as follows:—The husband of the deceased was cutting down a tree in the neighbourhood of his house, and he told his wife to keep outside until such time the tree was down, as it might fall on the house.
 She expressed great fear about the tree, but, for some unaccountable reason, just before the tree was cut through, she went inside, and before she could get out she was caught by the falling tree and was killed on the spot…4